billyjacoby/vendor-helper/README.md

 # django-wireframe
-A basis for most jango-based website applications
+A basis for most django-based website applications